NET WORTH: $400 million, estimated

 FUNDING AREAS: Health, Women's Rights & Civil Rights, Environment

-OVERVIEW: Barbra Streisand moves her philanthropy through the Streisand Foundation, which was founded in 1986.
+OVERVIEW: Barbra Streisand does her grantmaking through the Streisand Foundation, which was founded in 1986.
 Streisand gives quite a few grants annually in a number of different areas.
 Individual grants, though, tend to be under $30,000.
 Cedars-Sinai Medical Center in Los Angeles has received millions over the years, especially toward heart disease research.
-Streisand also has supported quite a few progressive organizations, particularly those focused on women's rights and civil rights.
-Streisand also has interests in the environment, education, and Jewish causes.
+Streisand also has supported quite a few progressive organizations, particularly those that support women's rights and civil rights.
+Streisand also prioritizes the environment, education, and Jewish causes.

 BACKGROUND: Barbra Streisand was born in Brooklyn in 1942.
 Streisand's father was a teacher and her mother worked as a secretary.
 After a period as a nightclub singer and off-Broadway performer in New York, Streisand began to attract interest.
 At just 19, she debuted on Broadway in the 1962 musical comedy I Can Get It For You Wholesale by Harold Rome.
 Streisand is noted for her roles in the Broadway and film versions of Funny Girl, as well as such films as Hello, Dolly!, On a Clear Day You Can See Forever, What's up, Doc?, A Star is Born, and Yentl, which she co-wrote and directed.
 Streisand has won two Academy Awards, 10 Grammy Awards, and five Emmy Awards, among others.
 She reportedly made much of her wealth through real estate investments.